-Finally, the General Plan Update contains policies on pages 3.9-21 and 3.9-22 of the Certified EIR that require the City to support RWQCB regulations and standards, ensure that individual developments incorporate BMPs, prepare and implement applicable water quality plans, coordinate with federal, state, and local agencies to monitor industrial discharges, adopt a master plan for the Dominguez Channel to improve water quality, and, where feasible, support the restoration and rehabilitation of channelized waterways and promote naturalized drainage channels.
+Finally, the General Plan Update contains policies that require the City to support RWQCB regulations and standards, ensure that individual developments incorporate BMPs, prepare and implement applicable water quality plans, coordinate with federal, state, and local agencies to monitor industrial discharges, adopt a master plan for the Dominguez Channel to improve water quality, and, where feasible, support the restoration and rehabilitation of channelized waterways and promote naturalized drainage channels.
 Overall, the General Plan's policies would promote improved water quality in the City and continued compliance with federal, state, and local water quality regulations, and would ensure that water quality is protected to the maximum extent practicable.